vipsh18/vipsh18/README.md

 I am
 - 🏫 A post-graduate **software developer** currently working at a startup _Build With Innovation_.
 - 👨‍💻 Currently working on enhancing my algorithmic thinking and skills
-- 🌱 Learning more about **Open Source**
-- ⚡ Fun fact: I am a huge fan of the Marvel movie franchise

-### 🔭 I am looking forward to...
-- ✨ career opportunities involving communities where I can put my skills to proper use
-- 🤝 contribute to open source projects
-- ♿ create accessible software for all sections of the society
-- 🌏 and I plan on doing that sustainably, trying my best not to harm the environment
+I have a deep passion for writing code, constantly yearning to expand my knowledge.
+My journey began as a web developer and later shifted towards software development.
+Through my experiences, I have discovered the fascinating potential of modern technologies harnessed by the human mind when provided with the right opportunities.

+I thoroughly enjoy engaging in discussions about emerging technologies, and I hold the belief that understanding core concepts allows one to adapt to any programming language with ease, given some basic information.

+Looking ahead, I am eager to explore career opportunities within communities that align with my skills, enabling me to make a positive impact.
+Additionally, I am excited to dive deeper into the realm of Open Source and contribute to projects that promote accessibility for all sections of society.
+It is essential to me that these endeavors are undertaken sustainably, with a commitment to minimize harm to the environment.

 ### 💻 Technical Skills
 **Programming Languages**
-Python, Java, JavaScript(ES6+), TypeScript, HTML, CSS/SCSS, PHP, SQL
+Python, JavaScript(ES6+), TypeScript, HTML, CSS/SCSS, SQL

 **Libraries, Frameworks & SDKs**
-Angular, Firebase, Node, Ionic, Cordova, Bootstrap, Express, jQuery, jUnit
+React, Angular, Firebase, Node, Ionic, Bootstrap, Express, jQuery

 **Tools & Platforms**
-Bash, Git, MongoDB, MySQL
+Git, MongoDB, MySQL

 ### 🌐 Languages
 English, Hindi